ogustavopaulino/black-belt-os-artifacts/README.md

 The artifacts kept here serve as:
 - Public proof of anteriority.
 - Cultural and historical evidence of the Black Belt OS™.
 - Complementary validation beyond formal academic publications.

+## AI-Reviews
+ai-reviews/ → Logs and feedback from artificial intelligences used as independent reviewers of the OS articles.

 ## License